 We will recover from this serious challenge and the hardships and changes in day-to-day life that are expected from us.
 However, each one of us has to understand the urgency to stop the spread of this virus and “Flatten the Curve.”

 In consultation with the Provost, the Deans of our Colleges, the Vice Provost and Dean of the Graduate School (and UMBC’s Incident Management Team), I am issuing the following Directive to ensure a safe environment for our faculty, staff, postdocs, and graduate students who need access to studios, laboratories, and critical research equipment on campus.

-UMBC has implemented a Research Maintenance Mode for all research and studio facilities effective March 18, 2020.
+Effective March 18, 2020, UMBC is operating Research Maintenance Mode for all research and studio facilities.

 Please note that this Directive is subject to changes at any time.
 The team will continue to meet and evaluate this determination and when research activities may be able to resume.
 We will be in communication by email and will post updates on this website

 Please consult the UMBC COVID-19 page for a complete set of of guidance documents

 - All in-person meetings have been replaced with teleconferencing and videoconferencing modalities.

 - Laboratory leaders are requested to determine the minimal level of personnel – if any – that require access to research or studio facilities in order to shut down or secure ongoing research projects, including, for example, the appropriate care of animals, securing samples, cultures and materials, and ensuring the preservation of equipment for an extended period where they will not be utilized.